geleto/cascador-ai/README.md

 ## What is Cascador-AI?

 Imagine crafting sophisticated AI workflows—blending language models, API calls, and data transformations—without wrestling with intricate async code or concurrency headaches. *Cascador-AI* makes this a reality with an intuitive, template-driven approach.
-Built on the [Vercel AI SDK](https://sdk.vercel.ai/) and the [Cascada Template Engine](https://github.com/geleto/cascada) (a fork of [Nunjucks](https://mozilla.github.io/nunjucks/)), it lets you define complex sequences in a simple syntax while automatically optimizing for parallel execution.
+Built on the [Vercel AI SDK Core](https://sdk.vercel.ai/docs/ai-sdk-core) and the [Cascada Template Engine](https://github.com/geleto/cascada) (a fork of [Nunjucks](https://mozilla.github.io/nunjucks/)), it lets you define complex sequences in a simple syntax while automatically optimizing async operations for parallel execution.

-Whether you’re generating stories, analyzing data, or integrating external services, *Cascador-AI* streamlines development with a synchronous feel and asynchronous power.
-It’s TypeScript-friendly, supports all major LLM providers, and scales effortlessly from quick prototypes to robust applications.
+Whether you’re generating stories, analyzing data, or integrating external services, *Cascador-AI* streamlines development with a synchronous ease of use and asynchronous power under the hood.
+It is TypeScript-friendly, supports all major LLM providers, and scales effortlessly from quick prototypes to robust applications.

 **Note:** *Cascador-AI* is under active development and not yet production-ready, pending more tests, bugfixes and the [Cascada Template Engine](https://github.com/geleto/cascada?tab=readme-ov-file#development-status-and-roadmap) reaching maturity.
+See the [Roadmap](#roadmap) for more details.

 # Table of Contents
 - [Features](#features)